 -

-Connor posted an update 11 months ago
+Connor posted an update a year ago

 Hi, can someone please help me identify this implant please?
 Patient reports that she had the implant placed around 2007.
 Thank you!